-Within the Department of Finance and Economics, students will discover how monetary systems and large scale economies apply to a variety of areas, including investment banking and global business.
+Within the Finance and Economics Department, students will discover how monetary systems and large scale economies apply to a variety of areas, including investment banking and global business.

 Coursework will include historical case studies and current business scenarios taken straight from the headlines.
 Students will learn the importance of and methods for raising and using capital in order to add value to a business or corporation.

-This Department offers multiple degrees that prepare graduates for careers in business and government.
-Career paths may include market research, and forecasting future economic activity that can influence strategic planning.
-The analytical skills students develop as part of an economics or finance degree make these majors very versatile.
-Graduates enter careers at a wide variety of private and public sector employers with responsibilities that can include forecasting financial trends and consumer spending habits as well as providing investment advice and venture capital.
-Graduates pursue advanced degrees, such as a Master of Business Administration (MBA).
+Career paths may include market research and forecasting future economic activity that can influence strategic planning.
+The analytical skills students develop as part of an Economics or Finance degree make these majors very versatile.
+Graduates enter careers at a wide variety of private and public sector employers with responsibilities that can include forecasting financial trends and consumer spending habits, as well as providing investment advice and venture capital.
+Graduates also pursue advanced degrees, such as a Master of Business Administration (MBA).

-— Camelia Rotaru, Chair, Department of Finance and Economics
+— Matt Clements, Chair, Department of Finance and Economics